pypa/packaging.python.org/source/tutorial.rst

     username = <username>
     password = <password>

+You can leave out the password line if below you use twine with its ``-p PASSWORD`` argument.

 Finally, you can upload your distributions to :term:`PyPI <Python Package Index (PyPI)>`.
 There are two options.